-This week I had the great pleasure to interview Jorge Silva from Argentina.
+This week I had the great pleasure of interviewing Jorge Silva from Argentina.

 Jorge, together with three other partners, founded 10Pines more than a decade ago.
-It is a software company that lives and breaths Agility.
-Jorge’s education includes and MBA and his passion these days is helping organizations to become healthier and safer places for people to work.
+It is a software company that lives and breathes Agility.
+Jorge’s education includes an MBA and his passion these days is helping organizations to become healthier and safer places for people to work.

 Jorge explained that from the beginning, 10Pines started by adopting three management practices that defied traditional ones.
 These practices are:

-- Consent decision making involving all company employees for all important decisions, including salaries and promotions.
-This decision making process is actually based in sociocracy, which postulates that a group can decide and carry on even when someone has an objection but can live with it.
+- Consent decision-making involving all company employees for all important decisions, including salaries and promotions.
+This decision-making process is actually based on sociocracy, which postulates that a group can decide and carry on even when someone has an objection but can live with it.

 - An open book system that makes all financial information transparent for employees.
-By knowing all financial details, 10Pines employees made better and more responsible decisions that greatly contributed to the company growth and prosperity.
+By knowing all the financial details, 10Pines employees made better and more responsible decisions that greatly contributed to the company’s growth and prosperity.

-Jorge mentioned that for him Agile management is based in trusting the people with whom you work, and by trusting others managers don’t actually have to manage and just let people act responsibly.
+Jorge mentioned that for him Agile management is based on trusting the people with whom you work, and by trusting others managers don’t actually have to manage and just let people act responsibly.

 In closing Jorge quoted Eduardo Galeano, an Uruguayan writer who said, “Many small people, working in many small places, can make big changes.”That is exactly what 10Pines has been doing all these years, proving that Agile companies do not only exist but also thrive.